 Why Dormant Seed?

-- It has been shown that dormant seeding produces grass plants up to 15 days earlier than spring seeding.
+- Research shows that dormant seeding produces grass plants up to 15 days earlier than spring seeding.

 - Because we dormant seed in the winter, the soil is so much more dry and pliable, it’s easier to get seed to soil contact.